hemantksingh/messup-learn/fundamentals/web and apis/REST.md

 * Stateless communication means resources are loosely coupled.
 Service is reliable, performant, easy to scale and test.
 * Hypermedia driven application means the consumer uses just one URI, and from that URI is able to deduce how to interact with the API by following links, as one would when using a website.
 In theory only one URI is needed to interact with the API.
 This [talk](https://vimeo.com/20781278) explains it in more detail.

+The [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html) grades how far an HTTP API goes in adopting these constraints.
+Level 0 tunnels everything through one URI and one verb (POST), which is RPC over HTTP.
+Level 1 gives each resource its own URI.
+Level 2 uses the HTTP verbs and status codes with their standard meaning.
+Level 3 adds hypermedia controls, so responses carry links to the next allowed actions.
+Only level 3 is REST as Fielding described it.

 ### Resource modelling

 Nouns, rather than verbs.
 Breaking information into hypermedia-linked structures reduces the load on a service by reducing the amount of data that has to be served.
 Instead of downloading the entire information model, the application transfers only the parts pertinent to the user.Information can be lazy loaded.

 ### HTTP semantics

-* POST - Resource created acknowledgement with the resource state, the newly created URI in the response body and Http status code - 201
+* POST - Resource created is acknowledged with HTTP status code 201 Created and a `Location` header pointing at the new resource's URI.
+A representation of the new resource in the body is optional.

 * PUT - PUT is **idempotent**.
 It can be used safely for absolute updates not relative updates, for example incrementing or decrementing state through PUT would make it non idempotent.